Skip to main content

 • Able to refrain from the use of alcohol, tobacco, controlled substances and any misuse of prescription or OTC drugs.
 If using prescription drugs, able to follow correct dosage and usage and keep them in good condition between resupplies (up to eight days) with or without instructor assistance.

-• Able to contribute to a safe social and learning environment and maintain appropriate relationships with other group members and instructors, refrain from sexual activity, harassment and bullying, and all other behavior that disrupts the learning of others or the cohesion of the group.
+• Able to contribute to a safe social and learning environment and maintain appropriate relationships with other group members and instructors, refrain from sexual activity, harassment, and bullying, and all other behavior that disrupts the learning of others or the cohesion of the group.

 Hiking Activities